-After wiring is complete, verify aircraft power is ONLY on pin 13 of the connector, and airframe ground on pin 1.
+After wiring is complete, verify aircraft power is ON-LY on pin 13 of the connector, and airframe ground on pin 1.
 Other voltages may be present on the incoming mic lines.
 Wiring errors can cause serious internal damage and void PS Engineering's warranty.

 - 1. Apply power to the aircraft and avionics. - 2.
 Plug headsets into the pilot, copilot and passenger positions. - 3.
-Verify that the pilot position can transmit and receive with the PM3000 in the OFF position (left hand knob controls on/off by push on-push off). - Push the volume knob to switch the PM3000 on.
+Verify that the pilot position can transmit and receive with the PM3000 in the OFF position (left hand knob controls on/off by push on-push off). - 4.
+Push the volume knob to switch the PM3000 on.
 Rotate the volume clockwise, about half way.
 Verify that the Pwr/Xmt light comes on green.
-If the LED is red, immediately switch off the

-- avionics, and troubleshoot the PTT installation. - Verify that the pilot can transmit and receive on the communications transceivers. - 6.
+If the LED is blue, immediately switch off the avionics, and troubleshoot the PTT installation. - 5.
+Verify that the pilot can transmit and receive on the communications transceivers. - 6.
 Verify proper intercom operation for pilot, copilot and passengers.
 For more information, consult Section 3. - 7.
 Verify proper transmit and receive operation on the copilot position, noting that the copilot PTT switch allows proper transmission. - 8.
-Verify proper Intercom system operation in the ALL, ISO (and CREW in part number 11932, 11934) modes. - Verify that the intercom system does not adversely affect any other aircraft system by systematically switching the unit on and off, while monitoring the other avionics and electrical equipment on the aircraft.
+Verify proper Intercom system operation in the

+ALL, ISO (and CREW in part number 11932, 11934) modes.